Christianity in China: Restrictions and international interest

 U.S. President George W. Bush at the Three-Self Kuanjie Protestant Church in 2008.

 In large cities with international links such as Beijing, foreign visitors have established Christian communities which meet in public establishments such as hotels and, sometimes, local churches.
 These fellowships, however, are typically restricted only to holders of non-Chinese passports.

 American evangelist Billy Graham visited China in 1988 with his wife Ruth; it was a homecoming for her since she had been born in China to missionary parents L. Nelson Bell and his wife Virginia.

 Since the 1980s, U.S. officials visiting China have on multiple occasions visited Chinese churches, including President George W. Bush, who attended one of Beijing's five officially recognized Protestant churches during a November 2005 Asia tour, and the Kuanjie Protestant Church in 2008.
 Secretary of State Condoleezza Rice attended Palm Sunday services in Beijing in 2005.

 The law does not define "proselytization", but the constitution states that nobody can force a citizen to believe or not believe in a religion; new laws in 2022 required anyone preaching online to apply for a permit for proselytizing.

 During the 2008 Summer Olympics in Beijing, three American Christian protesters were deported from China after a demonstration at Tiananmen Square.

 Pope Benedict XVI urged China to be open to Christianity, and said that he hoped the Olympic Games would offer an example of coexistence among people from different countries.
 Unregistered Catholic clergy has faced political repression, in large part due to its avowed loyalty to the Vatican, which the Chinese government has claimed interferes in the country's internal affairs.

 The Associated Press reported in 2018 that "Xi is waging the most severe systematic suppression of Christianity in the country since religious freedom was written into the Chinese constitution in 1982."
 This has involved "destroying crosses, burning bibles, shutting churches and ordering followers to sign papers renouncing their faith," actions taken against "so-called underground or house churches that defy government restrictions."
 Since 2018, crucifixes and other religious imagery inside of churches have increasingly been replaced with images of Xi Jinping.

 In April 2020, local authorities visited Christian homes in Linfen and informed welfare recipients that their benefits would be stopped unless they removed all crosses and replaced any displays of Jesus with portraits of Mao and CCP General Secretary Xi Jinping.

 In June 2020, local officials oversaw the demolition of Sunzhuang Church in Henan province.
 Prior to the Church being demolished, one man was arrested and at least two women were injured.

 In reports of countries with the strongest anti-Christian persecution, China was ranked by the Open Doors organisation in 2023 as 16th most severe.

 In December 2023, Wang Huning stated that Christian groups must "adhere to the direction of the sinicisation of Christianity."
 In October 2025, the Chinese government arrested dozens of Zion Church members in Beijing, Shanghai, Shenzhen, and other cities.
+In January 2026, the authorities arrested leaders of the Early Rain Covenant Church.